Residence permit for family members of Germans

 The residence permit is usually issued for one year.

 The residence permit will be extended upon application if the requirements are met.
-If the family cohabitation is terminated, it is generally not possible to extend the residence permit.
+If the family partnership is terminated, it is generally not possible to extend the residence permit.

 Employment opportunities